 How can you explain the difference between application monitoring and generalized network monitoring?

-One easy way to explain it is to point out that network monitoring tells you when people can’t get to an application, application monitoring tells us when an application is not working properly, even though people can get to it.
+One easy way to explain it is to point out that network monitoring tells you when people can’t get to an application, and application monitoring tells us when an application is not working properly, even though people can get to it.

 Application monitoring will let you know when your main line of business apps, or their related databases, email system, etc… are not performing properly.
 Proper app monitoring software will give you a visual dashboard to trend usage, performance, and growth.
 All these are extremely important for capacity planning, meeting SLA’s, and finding problems before they cause outages.